The best tablets for older people

 Easy to use security features

 Basic safety features can help to keep your personal data on your tablet safe.
-You can set a lock screen on all tablets, and you’ll need a PIN code or a pattern you trace with your finger to unlock - however, if you want to unlock your tablet without having to remember a PIN code or pattern, iPad 10.2 has Touch ID so it can only be unlocked with your unique fingerprint.
-The Galaxy Tab S6 Lite has face recognition, so you can unlock it in a glance, and the Galaxy Tab S5e comes with a pattern or PIN-protected screen lock, as well as a fingerprint scanner and face recognition.
+You can set a lock screen on all tablets, and you’ll need a PIN code or a pattern you trace with your finger to unlock - however, if you want to unlock your tablet without having to remember a PIN code or pattern, iPad Air (4th gen) has Touch ID so it can only be unlocked with your unique fingerprint.

 Getting a tablet for every budget